ucsf-deb/BP-MSEP/README.md

   - [ ] or change fields in evaluator to be mutable
   - [ ] or take the field out of the evaluator, but perhaps pass it in
 - [ ] syncronize random numbers across different scenarios
-- [ ] don't necessarily need to compute zBP on each simulation
+- [ ] don't necessarily need to compute zBP on each simulation.  `LogisticCutoffEvaluator` actually can not compute zBP; that is it does not implement `zsimp()`.
+And many of the simulators above it follow through.
+But it's ugly.
 - [ ] reduce the ~1/2 time spent doing gc
 - [ ] try some large cluster sizes
 - [ ] How does $\sigma \neq 1$ interact with $R$?